sara-nl/griddocs/source/Pages/PBS/life_science_clusters.rst

 Life Science Clusters
 *********************

-This page provides information about the Life Science Grid clusters and the local contacts for each cluster:
+The current page provides information about the Life Science Grid clusters and the local contacts for each cluster:

 .. contents::
     :depth: 4